sape-ru/enterprise-exception/README.md

 - GIT: clone / fork / the repository, include as submodule etc.
 - Manual #1: Download the repository :smile:.
 - Manual #2 (your tasks related source only):
-    - Download the [GlobalException.php](src/GlobalException.php) file for the exceptions codes globalization feature.
+    - Download [GlobalException.php](src/GlobalException.php) file for the exceptions codes globalization feature.
-    - Download the file previously mentioned and the [CustomizableException](src/CustomizableException) folder for exceptions customizing and parsing functionality.
+    - Download the file previously mentioned and [CustomizableException](src/CustomizableException) folder for exceptions customizing and parsing functionality.

 ## Usage or HOWTO lite edition